 "Laurie's" was almost certainly somewhere on that DAT tape, along with a mixed bag of early studio efforts secreted away for some 25 years.
-At long last, in August, 2022, the payoff from a 25-year pursuit was nestled in the palm of my left hand.
-I stared at it in disbelief—all I could do without a DAT player.
+At long last, in August, 2022, the payoff from a 25-year pursuit lay nestled in the palm of my left hand.
+I stared at it in disbelief—all I could do with it without a DAT player at my disposal.
 The thing to do, Ryan advised, was sign up for ShareGrid and see if anyone in the Pasadena area had one for rent.
-Any "one" is accurate: there was exactly one guy in all of SoCal offering a DAT machine, a Panasonic SV-3800, reputed to be the cream of the crop.
-I agreed to terms on a weekend rental.
+Any "one" is accurate: there was exactly one guy in all of SoCal loaning out a DAT machine, a Panasonic SV-3800, reputed to be the cream of the crop.
+I agreed to his terms for a weekend rental.

-As I, a babe in the DAT woods, who’d never been in the same room with a player since we archived our classics all those years ago, eagerly opened the latches on the Panasonic’s road case, it never occurred to me that the listening experience could be anything but a pleasurable stroll down memory lane.
+As I, a babe in the DAT woods, someone who’d never been in the same room with a player since we archived our classics all those years ago, eagerly opened the latches on the Panasonic’s road case, it never occurred to me that the listening experience would be anything but a pleasurable stroll down memory lane.
 I mean, if I could operate a cassette player, what challenge could a DAT player possibly present?
 Hah!
-And what reason would there have been for a couple of guitar players archiving their complete studio output circa 1996 to suspect that DAT:
+And what reason could there have possibly been for a couple of guitar players archiving their complete studio output circa 1996 to suspect that DAT:

-- Would never live up to its promise as a premier storage medium because more robust and higher-capacity hard disks and SSDs were right around the corner.
+- Would never live up to its promise as a premier storage medium because the introducion of more robust and higher-capacity hard disks and SSDs was coming right around the corner.